 As far as updates are concerned, while it’s easy to find updates for the Inkpad 3 on the PocketBook site (classic and pro, both sharing the same base), updates at TEA and Vivlio are slow to come.
 The e-readers that remain with the original firmware (the internal software) are necessarily on an old version of it.
 However, some updates correct problems that can be annoying to use, for example the time that tends to be out of sync during standby.

-It may therefore be relevant, in order to benefit from all the updates, to install an official PocketBook firmware on your Inkpad e-reader, rather than staying with the firmware delivered by a possible French retailer.
+It may therefore be relevant, in order to benefit from all the updates, to install an official PocketBook firmware on your Inkpad e-reader if it comes from a french shop, rather than staying with the firmware delivered by the retailer.
 The advantage of buying on Amazon or eBay is that you should end up with a PocketBook e-reader, supplied directly with the original software.
-However, it is not difficult to update your e-reader to use the official PocketBook software, but then you lose the original integrated library.
+However, it is not difficult to update your e-reader to use the official PocketBook software.

 In any case, for those who are looking for a high-performance device with the best quality/price relation to read books bought right to left, in different formats, without being chained to a format or vendor, an Inkpad 3 (classic or “Pro”), proves to be a relevant choice.